KidsBell

 user testing

-To evaluate usability and clarity of key features such as message scheduling, multilingual support, and reply flow, I ran a low-fidelity prototype test with teachers and parents.
+To evaluate usability and clarity of key interactions, I ran a low-fidelity prototype test with teachers and caregivers.

 Hi-fidelity prototype

-These screens show how KidsBell simplifies communication between teachers and parents while protecting personal boundaries.
+These screens show how KidsBell simplifies communication between teachers and caregivers while protecting personal boundaries.

-The design highlights real-time updates, respectful notifications, and multilingual support for diverse families.
+The design highlights real-time updates, respectful notifications, and visual emotional summaries for diverse families.

 These changes were driven by user pain points and tested through design critiques, ensuring that each screen supports clarity, privacy, and time efficiency.